openedx/xblock-lti-consumer/docs/decisions/0004-lti-advantage-nrps.rst

 we're still left with an API pattern that would be actively encouraging clients out there to make hundreds of thousands of successive requests in order to crawl enrollment data.

-.. _`Names and Roles Provisioning Services (NRPS)`: http://www.imsglobal.org/spec/lti-nrps/v2p0
+.. _Names and Roles Provisioning Services (NRPS): http://www.imsglobal.org/spec/lti-nrps/v2p0
-.. _`even with pagination as defined in the spec`: http://www.imsglobal.org/spec/lti-nrps/v2p0#limit-query-parameter
+.. _even with pagination as defined in the spec: http://www.imsglobal.org/spec/lti-nrps/v2p0#limit-query-parameter

 Decision
 ========